FluentBit Configuration

 "SELECT COUNT(*) FROM workflow_events_raw;"

-Expected: Count should increase after triggering workflows.
+Expected: Count should increase after triggering workflows, and normalized table should contain workflow instances.

 KIND-Specific Notes